 Mr Lyons will usually recommend that at the very least you have a plain X=ray of your shoulder to rule out such issues.
 Ultrasound and MRI Scans are not usually helpful in making the diagnosis of a Frozen Shoulder.
 But they may help to rule out alternative explanations for your shoulder pain and stiffness.

 There is a spectrum of treatments that are suitable to treat a Frozen Shoulder ranging from conservative to more aggressive.
 There is no single curative treatment for a Frozen Shoulder.
 Nor is one treatment necessarily better than another.
 The aim of treatments is to ease the symptoms of this poorly understood condition while runs its course towards recovery.
 Some treatments may also help to speed the recovery process.
 Mr Lyons will help you understand your options.
 The choice with be guided by the severity of your pain and stiffness, your degree of sleep disturbance and the response or lack thereof to treatments you may already have tried.

 Treatment options include:

 - Avoidance of aggravating activities

 - Heat Packs

-- Stretching the shoulder under a General Anaesthetic
+- Manipulation of Shoulder under General Anaesthetic

 - Arthroscopic Release of the shoulder joint capsule